MySpoo4/proj/README.md

 Requirements
 - Expo Go (App)
 - Node.js (To run the server.js which starts up the server)
-- Phone and computer used to run the server needs to be on the same network
+- Phone and computer used to run the server needs to be connected to the same network

 Install the app "Expo Go" to run the app later on.